 There are many types of planned gifts: bequests, trusts, life insurance and annuities that provide you with income during your lifetime.
 The type of gift that’s right for you depends on your needs.
 You can also use stock or real property to fund a life income gift that will give you a guaranteed rate of return.
 You don’t have to wait to take advantage of these investments.
 And you don’t need to make a six- or seven-figure gift to make a difference!

 We welcome your support.
-Please contact interim Executive Director Sarah Moore, 970.963.3221, if you are interested in making an annual gift or Richard Fuller, President, Board of Directors,970.704.3104 at Alpine Bank, if you are interested in making a legacy gift.
+Please contact Executive Director Colin Laird, 970.963.3221, if you are interested in making an annual gift or a legacy gift.

 Gifts for Specific Needs